SiMuR-UO/uniovi-simur-wearablepermed-collector/README.md

 # Description
-Uniovi Simur WearablePerMed Data Collector.
 Copy all files from one folder to another one excluding some file extensions.

 # Execute